What Size Pool Pump Do I Need - 5 Essential Tips

 Manual vacuum's or suction cleaners need around 200 LPM to sufficiently suck up sand, leaves, debris and other stuff in your pool.
 Ever tried vacuuming your house with an under powered vacuum?
 Yep.
 Same problem with your pool if your pump is too small.

-Continuing our example above, assuming you have a media filter (filled with sand or glass) that requires 180 LPM and wants to vacuum your pool, you now need a 200 LPM pump.
-This is where variable speed pumps are well worth looking at as you can select low (daily filtering), medium (water feature) and high speed (backwashing/ vacuuming) options.
+Continuing our example above, assuming you have a media filter (filled with sand or glass) that requires 180 LPM and want to vacuum your pool, you now need a 200 LPM pump.
+This is where variable speed pumps are well worth looking at as you can select low (daily filtering), medium (water feature) and high speed (backwashing/vacuuming) options.
 One energy-efficient pump covers all bases.
 For more info on these types of pumps, check out our blog below.

 Spa Jets